virgilpierce/MATH_550/_build/html/_sources/01-Introduction.md

 If you are new to programming, R is a great place to learn because most of the tasks we do will involve just a few lines of commands.
 No prior knowledge of programming is assumed.

-The course materials are being written in R and are available in Github for you at this link: https://github.com/virgilpierce/MATH_550

-From there you can download individual files from the class or the entire course as a Zip file.
-Updates will be pushed to that site as they are prepared.

-To access R and the editing software I recommend for using R and RStudio, you have options:
+To access R and the editing software you have options:

 1. You can download Rstudio including R for your Windows or Mac computer by going here: https://www.rstudio.com/products/rstudio/download/ <br>
 Be sure to choose the free option - you will not need the paid versions.

-2. If you do not want to or cannot install Rstudio on your computer (for example if you are using a Tablet or Chromebook) you can use cocalc to run R commands: https://cocalc.com
+2. You can use cocalc to run R commands: https://cocalc.com  This is a particularly good option if you do not want to install Rstudio on your computer.

 3. You can log in to the Apporto Virtual Server https://unco.apporto.com/ with your UNC credentials and run Rstudio there.

+Note when an R command is used in this book there is a *copy* button next to it that will let you copy the code and paste it into your own R to run it.

 ## Course Pre-requisites

 Students are expected to have experience with Calculus 1 and 2, however we will use Wolfram Alpha for any and all calculus computations so it is more the concepts of Derivative - as slope or rate of change; Integral - as area or volume; and the Fundamental Theorem of Calculus that connects these two ideas.
+There will be one or two places where we need to set up a multi-variate integral, but we will do it as a class.

 ## Course Goals